 When you are building your therapy, clinical social work or mental health business, growing your customer base and getting exposure can be challenging.
 With more and more competition, standing out from the crowd can be difficult.
-Joining a therapy or health marketplace can be a great way to establish your practice and build your clientele in a high quality way.
-A lot more so than simply being listed on Yelp, Angie’s List, etc.
+Joining a therapy or health marketplace can be a great way to establish your practice and build your clientele in a high-quality way.
+A lot more so than simply being listed on Yelp, Angi, etc.

 We’ve been speaking with dozens of founders of therapy marketplaces and organizations over the past few months, and we wanted to share our thoughts.

 Below are nine different types of marketplaces eager therapists can join to help your practice grow, depending on your business’s niche and needs.